Masai Mara

 Day One: Nairobi – Samburu

-A representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport and after briefing you he or she will hand you over to your assigned driver guide to facilitate your Kenya budget camping safari.
+First, a representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport.
+Secondly, the rep will brief and hand you over to your assigned driver guide, who will facilitate the best budget camping safari.

 Day Two: Samburu

-Wild animals converge at the river to quench their thirst.
-Samburu people and their culture is another attraction and on request the driver guide can take you to the samburu village to experience their culture.
-All meals and overnight stay at the Umoja campsite.
+Wild animals gather at the river to hydrate.
+Additionally, the Samburu people and their rich culture present another point of interest.
+Upon request, the driver-guide can escort you to a Samburu village for an immersive cultural experience at an extra fee.
+All meals and overnight accommodations will be provided at the Umoja campsite.

 Day Three: Samburu – Lake Nakuru